 Deriving inspiration from her extensive expeditions to Southeast Asia, India, Africa and Latin America, she is committed to furthering the cause of conservation through her work and involvement with organizations such as the World Land Trust and Fauna and Flora International.
 She raises funds for conservation by donating a percentage of the proceeds from the sales of her work, and frequently accepts commissions on request.

 In 2009 Oenone launched her collection of limited edition silk scarves, and has been working with Montage Fine Art Publishing Company who make her original paintings available as prints on paper and canvas.

 Oenone was born and educated in England.
 She studied theater design and printmaking in London.
 She is married and is currently living in Alexandria Virginia.

 Museum and Private acquisitions of Oenone’s work include The Shell Museum on Crete and private collections of the Guggenheim families and H.R.H Princess Fatima Bint Mubarak Al Ketbi of Abu Dhabi U.A.E.

-Oenone is a fellow of The Royal Geographical Society, and a member of the National Association of Women Artists.
+Oenone is a fellow of The Royal Geographical Society, a member of Artists for Conservation and a member of the National Association of Women Artists.